Strong Support

 46

-The study found that when people lifted heavy weights with their blood flow partially blocked, their muscles showed much bigger changes in blood oxygen levels — meaning more stress — than when they lifted the same weights without blocking blood flow.
+The study found that when people lifted heavy weights while restricting blood flow to their muscles, their muscles showed much bigger changes in blood oxygen levels — meaning more stress — than when they lifted the same weights without restricting blood flow.

 Contradicting (0)